atmsillinois/module-1-part-2-using-github-workflows-mheslar/README.md

 # Wind Speed Converter Function in Python

-This Python program converts between 3 different units of wind speed: m/s, kts, mph
+This Python program converts wind speed from mph to m/s or knots.